viRafael/arieslinter/README.md

 "java.checkstyle.modules": ["/home/{user}/.m2/repository/br/ufba/arieslinter/1.0/arieslinter-1.0.jar"],
 ```

 replace the "{user}" with your user name in your system.
+Ex. /home/tassio/

 ---
 ## For IntelliJ